 Landing your bass in the Surf

 For me, whether I had waders on or not, I’m still going to avoid entering the water.
 Those inconsistent waves can be powerful if you are concentrating on landing a fish.
 In other words, they could knock you over.
-Probably, the best practice would be to try and use the waves to the beach the fish.
-Meaning, when the waves recede, the fish is left on the sand.
+Probably, the best practice would be to try and use the waves to beach the fish.
+Meaning, that when the waves recede, the fish is left on the sand.
 Ideally, you don’t want the wave dragging the fish back out, especially if there is an incline to deeper water.
 Realistically you could lose the fish like this.
 Ultimately, make sure your drag is set correctly.